 As with other components of your home, you’ll need to consider your local climate before choosing which products to buy.
 Windows with .30 or less are ideal for cold climates while .60 is the ideal number for hot climates.
 A .35 rating is ideal for northern and central regions that have a need for both heating and cooling, however.

 Understanding the U-value of a window assembly is essential for quantifying the energy efficiency of your options.
 Make sure to factor it in when shopping for replacement windows and ask your trusted contractor about these ratings to get the best results.

-Jones and Associates provides residential and commercial property owners the best energy-saving windows available today.
+Jones and Associates provides residential and commercial property owners with the best energy-saving windows available today.
 With us, you’ll get the most value for your money.
-We proudly serve the areas of Lubbock, Midland and Odessa, TX.
+We proudly serve the areas of Lubbock, Midland, and Odessa, TX.
 Call us now at (806) 686-1380 to get a free, no-obligation quote.